jacobwoffenden/multi-arch-of-madness/README.md

 # multi-arch-of-madness

+_:copilot: This documentation was created by GitHub Copilot_

 > **A practical example of building and releasing multi-architecture container images with GitHub Actions**

 This repository demonstrates how to build, test, and release multi-architecture (amd64 and arm64) container images using GitHub Actions with native attestation support.